orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 The basic premise is this, there might be arbitrarily complex structure around me, but I need to start traversing to find out what it looks like.
 So the screen being a form of memory, and me

 #### Version control
-persisting structures otherwise forgotten whose rediscoverability is not entirely obvious.
  "What if I did not know about something, nor could rely on these particular discoveries, how would and could I rediscover this something?"

 #### Equivalences